cosmos/ibc/spec/ics-3-ibc-semantics/README.md

 // timeout is not for this case, since the expiration is defined by the height of receiving chain, so if the receiving chain does not produce more block then timeout does not work.

 2. Blocks have only one direct child
 If a blockchain has deterministic safety(as opposed to probablistic safety in Nakamoto consensus), then there cannot be more than one child for each block.
 In tendermint, this assumption breakes when +1/3 validators are malicious, producing multiple blocks those are direct child of a single block and all of them are verifiable with the parent.
-It makes conflicting packets delivered from the failed chain, so for the blocks who are receiving from this chain, **fraud proof** mechanism should be applied in this case.
+It makes conflicting packets delivered from the failed chain, so for the chains who are receiving from this chain, **fraud proof** mechanism should be applied in this case.

 3. If a block verifies another block then it is a descendant of the block Lightclient should not verify packets which is not in its chain.
 If the verifier returns true for a block that is not a descendent, it simply means that there is an error in the lightclient logic.